BramVanroy/PyLT3/README.rst

 =====
 Notes
 =====
-First of all, this is a very young package that is continuously in development.
+First of all, this is a package that is continuously in development.
 Everything is subject to change.
 Like, literally... *everything*.
 At the moment, the package is more a way for me to understand building and maintaining Python packages than that it aims to be a full-fledged tool for the Python community.
 With that, I am very eager to learn, so `pull requests`_, and `suggestions and issues`_ are always welcome.